teknopaul/binjs/binjs/doc/api/tui/Throbber.md

 # Throbber

-A Spinning throbber, ala Firefox, to indicate an ongoing operation.
+A Spinning throbber, ala Firefox, to indicate an on-going operation.

 The Object should be constructed and used only once, create a new Throbber with the `new` keyword to start the throbber again.